PHACDataHub/sci-portal/docs/extensibility.md

 In order to focus on higher priority UI features Viewers do not have additional permissions defined in Backstage or in the Templates.
 This is tracked by [PHACDataHub/sci-portal#464](https://github.com/PHACDataHub/sci-portal/issues/464).

 ### Budget Alerts

+Budget alert email are sent using [GC Notify](https://documentation.notification.canada.ca/en/send.html#sending-an-email).
+When sending an email fails the error is logged and not retried again.
+The system could be made more robust if the team decides how to handle each [error code](https://docs.notifications.service.gov.uk/node.html#send-an-email-error-codes).

 As the usage of the Data Science Portal scales, consider replacing the minimum viable solution used to send email notifications.
 The current solution is documented in the [**budget-alerts/README.md**](https://github.com/PHACDataHub/sci-portal/blob/main/budget-alerts/README.md).